 An introduction to the principles and practices involved in the identification, selection, development, production, and care of horticultural crops (fruits, vegetables, turf, and landscape).
 Designed to be flexible and structured around your needs, completing the full Horticulture Series earns a program certificate.
 Pesticide Applicator, Arborist, and other continuing education credits will be available for select classes.
-The cost is $275 for the series or $35 for individual classes (to register for an individual class, click on the class title)
+The cost is $275 for the series, $135 for Veterans/Active Duty or $35 for individual classes (to register for an individual class, click on the class title)

 Students may take individual classes that interest them for $35 per class.
 Individual Class registration will become available as instructors and class dates are confirmed.
 Check links below: